openpesa/node-pesa/README.md

 ## Getting Started

 1. **Sign up for OpenAPI Portal** – Before you begin, you need to sign up for an account and retrieve your credentials.

 1. **Minimum requirements** – To run the SDK, your system will need to meet the [minimum requirements](https://pesa-js.netlify.app/docs/requirements.html), including having **Node >= 10.1**.

 1. **Install the SDK** – Using [NPM](#) is the recommended way to install the Pesa SDK for JS.
 The SDK is available via [NPM] under the [`openpesa/pesa-js`](#) package.
-If Composer is installed globally on your system, you can run the following in the base directory of your project to add the SDK as a dependency:
+If the Composer is installed globally on your system, you can run the following in the base directory of your project to add the SDK as a dependency:
    ```sh
    npm install openpesa/pesa-js
    ```